If the property is located in California, Mortgage Passport does not require borrowers to escrow for taxes.

 https://annualcreditreport.com to order your free copies or contact each individual credit bureau.

-Your exact closing costs will be based on the conditions of your loan.
+Your exact mortgage closing costs will be based on the conditions of your loan.

 Closing costs include: